official-imvoiid/Auto-LaTeX-MS-WORD/README.md

 | `$k_a = y^a \mod P$` | kₐ = yᵃ mod P |

 ---
+> ⚠️ **Note:** Please check your document after running.
+Depending on
+> how the LaTeX was written in your text, some formulas may not convert
+> perfectly and will need to be fixed manually.

 ## Requirements
 - Microsoft Word on **Windows only**